SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.2.md

 From now on, a low-code app will have two separate delete buttons:

-- a *Delete current draft* button in the header bar, and
+- a *Discard draft* button in the header bar, and
 - a *Delete app* button in the user menu.

+> [!NOTE]
+> When you click one of these buttons, a confirmation box will appear.
+Only when you confirm will the draft or app be deleted.

 ### Fixes